-4.7.3 Design & Construct
+4.1.16 Design & Construct

 The Design Manager will ensure design related hazards are identified, subjected to a risk assessment and managed from the concept design stage.
-This is to include all SINSW Educational Facilities Standards and Guidelines (EFSG).
-A W Edwards will comply with the EFSG Requirements to ensure the responsible management, planning, design, construction and maintenance of the new Darlington Public School is maintained.
-A detailed review of the school types with content on educational principles, accommodation recommendations, design intent on rooms and spaces, relationships between accommodation components and associated technical data will be undertaken along with incorporating all Technical Design and Specification Guides.
+This is to include all Facilities Standards and Guidelines.
+A W Edwards will comply with the Requirements to ensure the responsible management, planning, design, construction and maintenance of the new Hastings PCYC is maintained.
+A detailed review of the project will be undertaken along with incorporating all Technical Design and Specification Guides.
 These considerations and minimum standards will be adopted by A W Edwards and al subcontractors.